 The Paddy Room

-Once the book collections currently housed in the Paddy Room (located directly below the Old Library) are moved to the new Library & Study Centre in early 2018, we will restore the Paddy Room area to its original configuration of five teaching rooms for Fellows.
+Once the book collections currently housed in the Paddy Room (located directly below the Old Library) are moved to the new Library & Study Centre, we will restore the Paddy Room area to its original configuration of five teaching rooms for Fellows.

 This will provide much-needed additional space for undergraduate tutorials and graduate supervisions, as well as a place for Fellows to write and undertake their research.
 The number of Fellows in the Governing Body at St John’s has increased by over two and a half times since the mid-20th century, at the same time as the College’s student population has grown by a very similar rate.